|

 -

+Manuscripts should be submitted on line via Journal on web - website under Noise and Health Journal.
 Each page of the manuscript should be numbered.
 The front page should contain the article-title, author's name and affiliation, keywords and an abstract.
-The abstract should not exceed 250 words and should be intelligible without recourse to the main text.
+The abstract should not exceed 300 words and should be intelligible without recourse to the main text.
 Footnotes and a list of notations should be avoided.

 Text and heading should be ranged left.
 Do not use block letters, except for abbreviations.
 Please do not use indentations to mark the beginning of a paragraph, but leave one blank line between paragraphs.
-Each paper must be accompanied by a brief abstract and 5-8 keywords
+Each paper must be accompanied by a brief abstract and 5-8 keywords.
+The abstract should be structured, with subheadings: Objective, Materials and Methods, Results and Conclusion.

 -